php-fig/fig-standards/proposed/clock.md

 timezone of that library authors choice.
-This could include but not be limited to return the current PHP timezone (as the `DateTimeImmutable` constructor currently does), return a timezone set at the creation of the `ClockInterface` implementation instance, or always returning a fixed timzone (eg UTC).
+This could include but not be limited to return the current PHP timezone (as the `DateTimeImmutable` constructor currently does), return a timezone set at the creation of the `ClockInterface` implementation instance, or always returning a fixed timezone (e.g. UTC).

 # 2. Interfaces